jsdir/datastored/docs/models.md

 #### model.destroy([`req`,] `cb`)

 Removes all model references.
 If model's `options.softDelete` is not set to `true`, the model is permanently deleted from the datastores.
-This method can only be called on model instances that have a set primary key.
+This method can only be called on model instances that have a set primary key. `cb` will immediately return an error if the model is invalid or if the model has no primary attribute value.

 | Description    | Type       | Required |
 |:---------------|:-----------|:---------|